We think this TV show stands out for:

 What parents need to know

-Parents need to know that, while teens are definitely going to want to watch this comic book-like fantasy drama, it's at the far end of iffy due to its significant graphic violence.
+Parents need to know that, while teens are definitely going to want to watch this comic book-like fantasy drama, Heroes is iffy due to its significant graphic violence.
 A central character who's incapable of getting injured frequently suffers debilitating injuries (burning, falls, mutilation), only to walk away unscathed; there are some disturbingly gory murders (heads cut open, bodies impaled by knives and other sharp objects); and explosive images of potential Armageddon are frequent.
 The show also has some relatively mild sexual content and language to watch out for, but the violence is the big issue here.